 So, exactly how much can I earn as an Atlas Air pilot?

-Here is a sampling of Atlas Air pilot annual wages.
+Here is a sampling of Atlas Air pilot hourly wages.
 Pilot pay changes based on various factors, such as type of plane, years of experience, etc. For instance, this is for the Boeing 747.

 Homepage: Atlas Air

 We have tried to provide the most accurate information regarding hiring requirements for commercial airlines.
 However, we also encourage you to contact the airline you’re interested in working for directly to verify employment requirements.
 Learn how much you can earn as a pilot, and learn exactly how to become a pilot.
 We wish you great success as an airline pilot and hope you land your dream job!
 Before you fill out that job application, you will need flight training.
 If you are interested in pursuing a flying career with Atlas Air and are interested in receiving your training at our flight school in New Smyrna Beach, Florida, please contact us today!